Of A Party

 The men began to come in slowly and the women moved strategically to assume a position where they could be easily noticed.
 The music was fast paced and nostalgic, and I began to feel an excitement, as the room became crowded.
 Suddenly, men were more abundant and winning smiles were everywhere.

-It seemed the “stars” arrived in groups of three or more.
+It seemed the “female stars” arrived in groups of three or more.
 The beautiful people with gleaming smiles, toned bodies and designer duds, seemed so at ease with themselves, and I was jealous.
 Confidence adds a certain glamour and they seemed to know it.
 They came prepared to stand out in a crowd and they succeeded.

 I was somewhat disappointed, because I assumed I wasn’t his type.
 I continued to scan the room in search of a new interest and spotted my friend Amy, who had been dancing ever since we arrived.
 But she always sparkles around guys and I don’t.

 Across the room, I saw a guy who appealed to me from afar and my stomach jumped.
 I decided to be bold.
 I walked over and asked him to dance.
 He accepted, but his moves on the floor were awkward.
 He didn’t know how to dance and I didn’t feel like teaching.
 I love a man who has smooth dance moves and my disappointment was evident.
-The music ended and this time I faded voluntarily into the crowd without a word.
+The music ended and this time I faded into the crowd without a word.

+As I mingled with the crowd, the cute guy I danced with earlier appeared at my side with a big grin.
 “Can we try it again?
 I learned a few more steps since I saw you last.”
 I laughed and felt instantly embarrassed for my bad attitude.